parinyad123/vermouth-frontend/README.md

 # Introduction

-The Vermouth Frontend is a user-facing dashboard designed to present the results of a deep learning anomaly detection model for satellite data.
-Key features include:
+The Vermouth Frontend is a statistical dashboard web application designed to display results from a deep learning anomaly detection model for satellite data:

 - Weekly and Daily Anomaly Reports: Provides detailed summaries of anomaly data on a weekly and daily basis for various satellite telemetries.